-Alex Wolf developed one side of her brain at Exeter and the other side at RISD, and has been integrating both sides—and connecting the many dots around art and smart design—ever since.
+Alex Wolf developed one side of her brain at Exeter and the other side at RISD, and has been integrating both sides ever since.

-As a new mother, Alex was dismayed by the selection of nature and biology games on the market.
-Galvanized by her previous work drawing and designing for young minds, she decided to fill the void herself.
-What followed was years of research on biology, cognition and education, in which Alex sought the input of professors at top universities and joined forces with neuroscientist Dr. Vijal Parikh, to design a new line of games that would be elegant, simple, intuitive, and fun.
+As a new mother in the 00’s, Alex was shocked by the (lack of) selection of nature and biology games and toys on the market.
+Galvanized by her previous work designing for young minds, she decided to fill the void herself.
+Years of research on biology, cognition and education followed, alongside prototypes and testing her child and others.

 While games are the vehicle to transmit ideas, she focuses on platform design, and na2ure is an ideas company, rather than a product company.
 The Periodic Table for Biology released as an app ferret and the analog Ani-gram-it game.
 The Pattern Alphabet first shown at at RISD Design Science and Sandbox Summit at MIT, in April 2016, has many forms it can take to reach its target audience.
 Alex is currently focusing on two complementary modules of hands on exhibit components and activity cards.
 The newest idea in the suite of visual platforms, the Motion ABC, will address children 4-24 months, and continue into the Pattern ABC.

 Vijal is fascinated by the brain and how we learn.

 He is a consulting psychiatrist for ThriveNYC- MHSC.
 He has a private practice where he focus on issues related to depression, anxiety and sleep.
 He graduated from Cornell University, after which he received his medical degree from the New York College of Osteopathic Medicine, and completed his fellowship training in Public Psychiatry at Columbia University Medical Center after finishing four years of adult psychiatry residency.